 Dolores Rubino, Maintenance Manager, Antoinette Rubino, Operations Manager, Mary Rubino, President, Christina Rubino, Sales Manager

-President Mary Rubino, along with her sister and V.P., Antoinette Rubino, started a small shuttle service with a single bus in 1986.
+In 1986, President Mary Rubino, along with her sister and V.P., Antoinette Rubino, started a small shuttle service with a single bus.
 With an office in her Brooklyn apartment and a parking spot around the block, Antoinette and Mary would take turns driving the 1984 Ford E350 between Bay Ridge and midtown picking up fares from commuters heading to work.
 On weekends they would charter the lone vehicle to try and make enough money to cover their meager operating and living expenses.
 It didn't take long for business to pick up, so they needed someone to answer phones and tend to administrative tasks while they were on the road.
 In 1990 they hired their first employee, known better to them as "Mom".
 Josephine Rubino joined the small team of women hustling to get a business off the ground as an office employee.
 As a former business manager herself, it did not take long before Mom was pulling in new business and the Rubino girls were purchasing new equipment.
 By 1992 they had picked up their first annual contract with the Federal Reserve Bank, and had become a recognized name in the local bus industry.
 This also marked their move from the small apartment in Brooklyn to their first real office building on Glenwood Road.
 Now they had a workforce of a dozen, which included driver & administrative staff.
 Mom headed up the sales department, Antionette "Toni" Rubino directed compliance, HR & operations while Mary took on the role of key decision maker and leader of the growing enterprise.

 By 1996 the small business was steadily gaining momentum - having moved their operation from their previous office to the industrial side of the borough, they rented an entire office building complete with a maintenance garage in Sunset Park.
 Additions such as bus lifts, pits, and a staff of two mechanics allowed the girls to cut costs while gaining better quality control over their growing fleet.
 Their operations expanded by this time to 20 buses on the road, which included MCI coaches as well as shuttle buses.
 Their driver pool rose to 35, and they were officially a pillar of the Brooklyn community - providing jobs and security in the local economy.
 Mary envisioned a company where a bus driver would not only have full medical benefits, but they would have a pension plan in which the company would contribute to.
 With the dedication and leadership of these remarkable ladies, this became possible - and by 1998 their growth continued.
 Not only did they have to change location again to acomodate their growth, they had to expand their financial team to include 401K planners to help their employees invest their pre-taxed dollars into a pension plan.
 Trans Express would generously contribute profits to each employee at the years end.